zire/awesome-IC/README.md

 ![dfn logl](https://1082-xyz.s3.us-west-1.amazonaws.com/dfn_logo.png)

-Total # of IC dApps indexed: `143` as last updated on `Nov 29, 2021`.
+Total # of IC dApps indexed: `142` as last updated on `Dec 14, 2021`.
 More will be added in the coming days as they reveal themselves.

 - Essential (`3`)
 - Wallet (`5`)